thefloppydriver/pc2drc/README.md

   - A little* bit of patience and a willingness to send me bug reports if something goes wrong!

- # Dependencies
+ # Dependencies (included or installed automatically)
-  Installing extra software is so 2010.
-I'll add a list later but there's nothing extra to worry about installing, the scripts install everything they need automatically without much fuss.
+  Openssl 1.0.1, libnl-3, libnl-genl-3, wpa_supplicant, hostapd, ffmpeg, libx264, libvncserver, libvnc, drcvncclient

  # (How to install) The WiFi adapter just came in, now what?
-  Open up your home directory (or where ever you want to install the project) Run the following commands in order and follow their instructions:
+  Open up the project folder

+  Run the following commands in order and follow their instructions:

-   `sudo -E ./stage-0-start-script.sh`
+   `sudo -E ./stage-0-init-script.sh`

    `sudo -E ./stage-1-kernel-patch.sh`